 Among the Thunnini, the genera Auxis, Euthynnus, and Katsuwonus share a morphological similarity in the inferior antero-zygapophysis in that it is bifurcated into anterior and posterior branches, a unique characteristic only observed in these three genera.
-However, Auxis exhibits ventral bifurcation only in the caudal vertebrae, whereas this trait is found from the posterior abdominal vertebrae in Euthynnus and Katsuwonus (see Godsil and Byers 1944: fig. 19; Godsil, 1954: fig. 83; Yoshida and Nakamura, 1965: fig. 3).
+However, Auxis exhibits ventral bifurcation only in the caudal vertebrae, whereas this character begins from the posterior abdominal vertebrae in Euthynnus and Katsuwonus (see Godsil and Byers 1944: fig. 19; Godsil, 1954: fig. 83; Yoshida and Nakamura, 1965: fig. 3).
 Furthermore, the pedicle of Auxis, a median rod formed by the fusion of both sides of the inferior antero-zygapophyses below the centrum and above the haemal canal (Kishinouye, 1923), is far longer than in Euthynnus and Katsuwonus (Godsil, 1954; Fig. 3).

-Most significantly, Euthynnus and Katsuwonus are characterized by the inferior foramen and trellis.
-The inferior foramen is a hole-like structure created by the complete fusion of the posterior branch of the inferior antero-zygapophysis (prehaemapophysis of Romeo and Mansueti, 1962) and the anterior branch of the inferior postero-zygapophysis (posthaemapophysis of Romeo and Mansueti, 1962) under the centrum (see Romeo and Mansueti, 1962: fig. 2D; Fig. 3A, B).
-The trellis pattern is formed by the continuous repetition of the inferior foramen across the vertebrae (Fig. 3A, B).
-In Auxis, the inferior foramen and trellis pattern are scarcely developed, and even when present, they do not appear until the posterior caudal vertebrae, unlike in Euthynnus and Katsuwonus (Kishinouye, 1923; Godsill, 1954; Fig. 3).
+Most significantly, Euthynnus and Katsuwonus are characterized by the trellis pattern and inferior foramen, formed by ventral processes of the vertebrae.
+In these two taxa, the posterior branch of the inferior antero-zygapophysis (prehaemapophysis of Romeo and Mansueti, 1962) fuses with the anterior branch of the inferior postero-zygapophysis (posthaemapophysis of Romeo and Mansueti, 1962), forming a completely enclosed inferior foramen under the centrum (see Romeo and Mansueti, 1962: fig. 2D; Fig. 3A, B).
+In Auxis, the trellis pattern and inferior foramen are scarcely developed and only observed in the posterior most vertebrae (when present) (Kishinouye, 1923; Godsill, 1954).